joembedded/SDI12Term/README.md

 This simple and free tool can communicate with SDI12 sensors, only a RS232-UART (as still present on most PCs) is required, a connector (called SUB-D9), a cheap diode (like 1N4148) and a resistor (in the range 5-10 kOhm).
 And of course power for the sensors.
+The software was compiled with the free Visual Code Studio and should also work on Embarcadero C++ Studio and others.

 A very simple adapter: